WeblateOrg/weblate/docs/admin/management.rst

 Rebuilds index for fulltext search.
 This might be lengthy operation if you have huge set of translation units.

+.. django-admin-option:: --clean

-You can use ``--clean`` to remove all words from database prior updating.
+    Removes all words from database prior updating.

+.. django-admin-option:: --optimize

-With ``--optimize`` the index will not be processed again, only it's content will be optimized (removing stale entries and merging possibly split index files).
+    The index will not be processed again, only it's content will be optimized (removing stale entries and merging possibly split index files).

 .. seealso::